-Google stopped the Supervised Users program for Chrome with the promise of a new method of parental control on Chromebooks incoming.
-That method quietly launched as Google Family Link.
-Today, we will show you how to to set up parental controls for your children’s Chromebooks.
+Google dropped the Supervised Users program for Chrome with the promise of new Chromebook parental controls incoming.
+Those controls launched as Google Family Link.
+Today, we’ll show you how to use Google Family Link to set up parental controls for your children’s Chromebooks.

-Editor’s tip: New to the world of Chromebooks?
-Our What to expect from a Chromebook guide helps explain what a Chromebook can and can’t do, buying options, and setup guides for first time Chromebook users.
+New to the world of Chromebooks?
+Our What to expect from a Chromebook guide helps explain what a Chromebook can and can’t do, buying options, and setup guides for first-time Chromebook users.

-To use Chromebook parental controls with Google Family Link, a parent will need an Android device running Android 5.0 Lollipop or above, or an Apple device running iOS 9 or above.
-The Chromebook will need to run Chrome OS 71 or above.
+To use Chromebook parental controls with Google Family Link, a parent will need an Android device running Android 5.0 Lollipop or above, or an Apple device running iOS 11 or above.
+The Chromebook will need to run Chrome OS 71 or above and you can install Google Family Link on Android devices running Android 7.0 Nougat or newer.
 If your Chromebook isn’t updated, don’t forget to check out our step-by-step guide on how to do so below.

 Setting up Chromebook parental controls

 - If it is a new Chromebook, go through the setup process and sign in with your (parent) account.
-This is vital, as the first account used to sign in becomes the Owner account and has access to special privileges.
-Skip to the next step if the Chromebook has already been set up.
+This is vital, as the first account used to sign in becomes the owner account and has access to special privileges.
+Skip to the next step if the Chromebook is already active.

-- Finally, add your child’s account to the Chromebook.
+- Now, add your child’s account to the Chromebook.

 Chromebook parental control features in Google Family Link